Emma Lewell: 3rd term (2017-2019)

-In 2018, Lewell-Buck expressed concern about the large number of children in care; there were 75,420 children in care in England in March 2018, a rise of 4% from the year before.
+In 2018, Lewell expressed concern about the large number of children in care; there were 75,420 children in care in England in March 2018, a rise of 4% from the year before.
 She said the rise was due to government cuts to support services like Sure Start, which could help children stay with their families.
-Lewell-Buck said, "The government is missing valuable opportunities to keep children in the care of their families.
-Not only does that add pressure to budgets already decimated by austerity, it also leaves children and their families with deep and enduring emotional scars."
+Lewell said, "The government is missing valuable opportunities to keep children in the care of their families.
+Not only does that add pressure to budgets already decimated by austerity, it also leaves children and their families with deep and enduring emotional scars".